 This data suggests that bullying is a is a significant cause of school shootings – and while there are many other factors, it is at least one that can be addressed directly.

-Mental Health and School Shootings
+Mental Health & School Shootings In America

 Bullying and harassment often stem from isolation, depression, and mental health disorders.
 About 32% of teens aged 13 to 18 are affected with an anxiety disorder, and 13% are diagnosed with depression.
 About 25% of teenagers in the U.S. have a mental health disorder.